Who, where, How

-I offer Initial Consultation sessions by video/audio call to those interested in learning more about ADHD life coaching, about me, and my coaching practice.
-I offer these consultations for a nominal fee of $20.
+I offer complimentary Initial Consultation sessions by video/audio call to those interested in learning more about ADHD life coaching, about me, and my coaching practice.
 During that call, you will briefly tell me about yourself, your goals, and any and all challenges you would like to address in coaching.

 That conversation helps us decide whether we would like to move forward and work together as client and coach.